Lalbagh Palace

-Lalbagh Palace is a residential royal palace situated in Indore, Madhya Pradesh, India.
-It was built under the holkar dynasty, which ruled the indore state.
+Lalbagh Palace was built by the Holkar Dynasty, and is situated in Indore, Madhya Pradesh, India.

+The Holkar family resided in the palace up to 1978.
+After the death of Tukojirao Holkar(III), his granddaughter Usha Raje established a trust and looked after the estate.

+Later, the former Chief Minister of Madhya Pradesh Arjun Singh brought it under control of State Government.

 History

+The palace was home to the powerful maratha Holkar Dynasty.
 Spread over 76 acres of property, the construction of the 45-room palace happened in three phases.
-Starting with Tukojirao Holkar II in 1886, who acquired this property and was completed under his grandson, Tukojirao Holkar III in 1926.
-It is built in the Italian Renaissance Revival architecture styleand once had a 20-acre rose garden, while its main gates are modelled after those at the Buckingham Palace, by Triggs of Calcutta.
+It is built in the Italian Renaissance Revival architecture style and once had a 20-acre rose garden, while its main gates are modelled after those at the Buckingham Palace, by Triggs of Calcutta.
+Paneling, bronze work, decorative plaster, stone work and furniture for the palace were provided by H.H.
+Martyn & Co. of Cheltenham, England.